khuloodmuzaffar/CIFAR-10/README.md

 # CIFAR-10
-ML model for object detection in images, trained and evaluated using the CIFAR 10 dataset.
+ML model for image classification, trained and evaluated using the CIFAR 10 dataset.